-I never really minded climbing in to it with dirty shoes – it was a workhorse, and it got treated like one.
-The last time I switched trucks, I wanted to make an effort to keep it cleaner, I invested some money in some of the best all-weather floor mats and was amazed at the difference.
+I never really minded climbing into it with dirty shoes.
+It was a workhorse and it got treated like one.
+But, the last time I switched trucks, I wanted to make an effort to keep it cleaner.
+So, I invested some money in some of the best all-weather floor mats and was amazed at the difference.

-See, trucks are a massive market in the US, they’re used as regular transport, contracting, hauling – they’re the most popular type of vehicle, so it stands to reason that there are hundreds, perhaps thousands of accessories available for them.
+Trucks are a massive market in the US.
+They’re used as regular transport, contracting, hauling, etc. They’re the most popular type of vehicle.
+So, it stands to reason that there are hundreds, perhaps thousands of accessories available for them.

-Best All Weather Floor Mats
+Best All-Weather Floor Mats

 That’s how I found myself wondering what the best floor mats were.

 The term ‘custom fit’ is actually slightly incorrect, which implies that someone has taken your vehicle and made mats specifically for you.
-But what they mean is that the mats have been made specifically for a certain model, using measurements taken from a standard production vehicle, so there’s a degree of custom-fit, just not bespoke.
+But what they mean is that the mats have been made specifically for a certain model using measurements taken from a standard production vehicle.
+So, there’s a degree of custom-fit, just not bespoke.

 These are my choices, in no particular order.